brsm019/React-Budget-Calculator/README.md

 ## Tech Stack

 ### Design
-Initial designs for application were created with Figma to give a clear goal of the aesthetics and functionality of the app.
+Initial designs for application were created with Figma to give a clear goal of aesthetics and functionality of the app.

 ### Desktop View
 ![Screenshot 2021-02-02 at 17 03 28](https://user-images.githubusercontent.com/70659641/106635980-5cf5e880-6579-11eb-9e13-36e9d9b9f0eb.png)